Elorm-t/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Task 8 - rot13: A function that encodes a string using rot13.

 Task 9 - Numbers have life; they're not just symbols on paper: A function that prints an integer using _putchar.

+Task 10 - A dream doesn't become reality through magic: Add a line to existing code to produce expected results.